kawikabader/ccv-music-tools/tasks/tasks-prd-musician-contact-directory.md

 * Use `npm run build` to create production build
 * Use `npm run deploy` to deploy to GitHub Pages

+### Password Generation Pattern

+For security and consistency, user passwords follow this pattern:
+* Format: `{username}#{last4_phone}`
+* Example: For a user with username "johndoe" and phone "(480) 555-1234", the password would be `johndoe#1234`

+This pattern ensures:
+* Passwords are unique to each user
+* Contains letters, numbers, and a special character
+* Easy to remember (based on known information)
+* Minimum 8 characters in length

 ## Tasks

 # Musician Contact Directory - Task List